V1EngineeringInc/V1EngineeringInc-Docs/docs/electronics/skrpro.md

 * V1CNC_SkrPro_DualLR_2209-****** Ready for dual end stops on a LowRider CNC (Y & Z axes).

 When you unzip the file you have a .bin file.
 Rename to FIRMWARE.bin, and save it to the MicroSD for the SKR Pro board.
 Make sure to unplug both grey exp1/2 cables for the screen before proceeding.
 Insert the MicroSD back into the control board, reset, and the board will flash a few green LED's for a second or two.
 The board now has new firmware (seriously that easy).

+**Remove the Micro SD card, after flashing**

+!!! note
+    Do not use a SKR Pro based machine with the microSD card in the SKR Pro board.
+This seems to cause random performance issues.

 ![!SKR file](https://www.v1engineering.com/wp-content/uploads/2020/08/SKR_Bin.jpg){: width="400"}